pdelteil/gf/README.md

 ```
 ### Config

-Tested with `go version go1.21.3 linux/amd64`.
-If you have an older version try updating using [this](https://github.com/udhos/update-golang)
+Tested with go version `go1.21.3`.
+If you have an older version try updating using [this](https://github.com/udhos/update-golang).
 ```
 # installation path of module
 export GO111MODULE=on